pluja/awesome-privacy/README.md

 - [Fedora](https://getfedora.org/)
 - [Mint (Cinnamon)](https://linuxmint.com/edition.php?id=305) is a beginner friendly distribution.
 - [Qubes OS](https://qubes-os.org/) is a security-oriented operating system that isolates various workspaces into separate virtual machines to enhance privacy and security.
+- [Tails](https://tails.net/) is a portable operating system that protects against surveillance and censorship.
+It always starts from the same clean state and everything you do disappears automatically when you shut down Tails.

 > If you want to try it out without installing it to your computer, you can use a [Live USB Stick](https://www.fosslinux.com/274/how-to-create-linux-mint-live-usb-drive-on-windows.htm).
 You can also investigate [Ventoy](https://www.ventoy.net) to easily download and test linux distros with a USB stick.